mauvaisetroupe/ea-design-it/docs/metamodel/metamodel-landscape.md

 # Corresponding Archimate diagram

-<span>Archimate 3.1</span>{: .label .label-blue } An application landscape could be modeled in Archimate with a collaboration viewpoint ([see explanations](https://bizzdesign.com/blog/practical-archimate-viewpoints-for-the-application-layer/)) using :
+<span>Archimate 3.1</span>{: .label .label-blue } An application landscape could be modeled in Archimate with a cooperation viewpoint ([see explanations](https://bizzdesign.com/blog/practical-archimate-viewpoints-for-the-application-layer/)) using :
  - Application Components
  - Flow Relationship